nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Updating status of an internship application : `status`

-Updates the status of the internship application at the specified `INDEX` in **InTrack** with 1 of 3 possible statuses:
+Updates the status of your internship application at the specified `INDEX` in **InTrack** with 1 of 3 possible statuses:
 `o` for `Offered`, `p` for `Progress` or `r` for `Rejected`.

 Format: `status INDEX STATUS`